FAQ’s

 How Legal Is This?

 These sacraments are still categorized by the DEA as Level 1 substances, but we have some protections as a church under the Religious Freedom Restoration Act.
-It is also wonderful news that DC, Denver, and SF have decriminalized entheogenic plants and fungus which means possession of these substances have become the lowest enforcement priority.
-To be clear, there has not yet been a test case for a multisacramental church and it is unclear what arguments the government might make in the courts regarding the use of Schedule 1 substances in a religious context.
+It is also wonderful news that DC, Colorado, and SF have decriminalized entheogenic plants and fungi, which means possession of these substances has become the lowest enforcement priority.
+To be clear, there has not yet been a test case for a multisacramental church, and it is unclear what arguments the government might make in the courts regarding the use of Schedule 1 substances in a religious context.Â

 How Do I Refer People to the Church?